Flat fee-only means…

 What you get

-We start our service with the creation of an initial financial plan, which is the roadmap for future decision-making.
+We start our service with the creation of an initial financial plan, which serves as the foundation for an ongoing advisory relationship and future decision-making.
 Of course, life happens, markets move, and tax law changes, so your financial plan must evolve.
 We are here to be your trusted partner and guide.

 The initial financial plan is not a three-inch binder with loads of charts and to-do lists.
 These “door-stop” plans give a false impression of precision and gravitas (and most people never read them).
 A financial plan has a short shelf life anyway because your life and the world are constantly changing.
 We believe planning is an ongoing process and a relationship.